Improve the effectiveness of your website.

 Why new content benefits your site.

 Posting on social media is transient.
-You can tweet all you like but if you publish well written and lengthy articles to your site, they will keep on giving.
+You can tweet all you like, but if you publish well-written and lengthy articles on your site, they will keep on giving.

-This is not about a ‘post and pray’ approach – anything you publish needs to be researched, planned and optimised, but if you do it well, you’ll have ranking content that’s bringing targetted and interested visitors to your site.
+This is not about a ‘post and pray’ approach—anything you publish needs to be researched, planned, and optimised.
+If you do it well, you’ll have ranking content that’s bringing targeted and interested visitors to your site.

 This is also something that’s not a quick fix.

-Our experience at Toast suggests that you are looking at a 6-to12 month cycle on new content – from the date it’s published to the time it makes a difference to your bottom-line, so all the better to get started now!
+Our experience at Toast suggests that you are looking at a 6-to-12-month cycle on new content—from the date it’s published to the time it makes a difference to your bottom line—so it’s all the better to get started now!

-If you don’t have time to write content, there are many services out there that can do it for you – we can help too.
+If you don’t have time to write content, many services can do it for you – we can help too.

-The main thing to remember about site content is that some of it is not written for you, it’s written to rank and written to answer the specific needs of a searcher, so sometimes you have to acknowledge that you might have written it differently – but then you are not a search engine bot.
+The main thing to remember about site content is that some of it is not written for you; it’s written to rank and answer the specific needs of a searcher.
+Sometimes, you have to acknowledge that you might have written it differently, but then you are not a search engine bot.

 There’s never a better time to optimise your website.